Florida Court Rules Against Trump Golf Course in Construction Lien Case

 Request Your Free Legal Consultation Today

 At Pike & Lustig, LLP, our business litigation attorneys have extensive experience handling all aspects of contract disputes, including complex construction litigation.
 We can help protect the rights and interests of your business.
-From our offices in West Palm Beach and Miami, we proudly represent companies throughout South Florida, including in Boca Raton and Fort Lauderdale.
+From our offices in West Palm Beach, Wellington and Miami, we proudly represent companies throughout South Florida, including in Boca Raton and Fort Lauderdale.